- 1/2 cup butter, softened

 - 1 teaspoon vanilla extract

 - 2/3 cup finely chopped pecans, divided

 - In a small bowl, beat butter and cream cheese until smooth; gradually beat in flour.
 Refrigerate, covered, 1 hour or until firm enough to roll.

 - Preheat oven to 375°.
-Shape dough into 1-in. balls; press evenly onto bottom and up the sides of greased mini-muffin cups.
+Shape dough into 1-in. balls; press evenly onto bottoms and up sides of greased mini muffin cups.